rscookbook/cookbook/mission catalogue/spaceborne/Landsat.md

 | Usage Notes         | Sensor continuity, calibration, preprocessing needed for consistent analysis                      |

 Ready to explore?
 Check out EarthExplorer for browsing, use GEE for analysis-ready workflows, or dive into cloud-based processing via AWS.
-Let me know if you’d like help building a Landsat workflow in Python, QGIS, or GEE!